 The views of our community are essential in helping to inform the decision-making process of Bath & North East Somerset Council.
-The community comprises residents, parish and town councils, third sector organisations including voluntary and community groups and businesses.
+The community comprises of residents including children and young people, parish and town councils, third sector organisations including voluntary and community groups and businesses.